Cogges/cogges.github.io/alpha.md

 A great opportunity to explore the Christian faith and ask questions about life.

 Starts Thursday 21st September.
-Daytime Alpha: 1-2.30pm at Madley Park Hall during Cogglets, with Sandwich de Witney lunch included.
-Evening Alpha: 7-9.30pm at The Blue Boar with dinner included.
+Daytime Alpha: Thursdays 1-2.30pm at Madley Park Hall during Cogglets, with Sandwich de Witney lunch included.
+Evening Alpha: Thursdays 7-9.30pm at The Blue Boar with dinner included.

 To ensure we have food for you(!) email office@coggesparish.com or call 01993 779613